junaidshaik2600/React-_Practice/BgChanger/README.md

    npm start
    ```

-Your application will run on `http://localhost:3000` by default.
+Your application will run on `http://localhost:3000` by default..

 ## How It Works

 The main logic is centered in `App.jsx`, where we define a `color` state variable using the `useState` hook to manage the background color.
-Each button has an `onClick` event that updates the `color` state with the respective color value, changing the background color of the entire screen.
+Each button has an `onClick` event that updates the `color` state with the respective color value, changing the background color of the entire screen..

-Each color button is styled with Tailwind CSS classes to give it a unique look and shadow effect, providing a clear and polished appearance to users.
+Each color button is styled with Tailwind CSS classes to give it a unique look and shadow effect, providing a clear and polished appearance to users...

 ---

-This project serves as a great foundation for learning about React state management and Tailwind CSS styling.
+This project serves as a great foundation for learning about React state management and Tailwind CSS styling..